-My last summer on Channel Four will be emotional to watch but I will watch it.
-I know it will be difficult, as like many people, I have watched someone die from a terminal illness.
-However, I will watch it as I think it is important to talk about dying and , bereavement.
-My packet of tissues will be on the sofa with me.
+My last summer on Channel Four will be emotionally poignant to watch, but I will certainly tune in.
+I know it will be a challenging experience, as, like many others, I’ve witnessed a loved one succumb to a terminal illness.
+Nevertheless, I am determined to watch it, as I believe it’s crucial to openly discuss the topics of dying and bereavement.
+My pack of tissues will be by my side on the sofa.

-When I was in my early twenties I experienced a sudden bereavement and it was just before I started my journey as an aid worker.
-Within five months after the loss I was in Cameroon with peers who did not understand my days of feeling sad and were often uncomfortable of me talking about my recent loss.
+In my early twenties, I encountered a sudden bereavement just before embarking on my journey as an aid worker.
+Within five months of the loss, I found myself in Cameroon, surrounded by colleagues who couldn’t comprehend my moments of sadness and were often uneasy when I discussed my recent loss.

 Hazel provides counselling in Sheffield and online.
 She specialises in bereavement and loss counselling.